Charles the Bold: Disputes with Philip the Good

-From 1454 to 1464, Charles was excluded from power—the ducal council and the Burgundian court—by his father, Philip the Good.
+From 1454 to 1464, Charles was excluded from power by his father, Philip the Good, and shut out from the ducal council and from influence at the Burgundian court.
 (Note: From the early stages of his reign, Philip the Good had employed many juridical and political advisors, who were the central institution of the government.
 In the decade 1435-45, with the acquisition of the Burgundian Netherlands, the state had doubled in size; the need for a specialized council gave rise to the Ducal Council (grand conseil), whose ranks were filled with Philip's advisors.)
-In 1454, Philip appointed Charles "governor and lieutenant-general in absence" while he attended the Imperial Diet in Regensburg.
-Philip hoped to meet Emperor Frederick III and attach him to his aspirations for a crusade to retake Constantinople from the Ottomans.
-However, the emperor did not show up.
-Even as regent, Charles held little to no power compared to his mother, the duchess, and his father.
-Nevertheless, Charles still was able to issue documents in his own name.
-His regency was short-lived, for Philip returned to Burgundy on 7 or 9 August, and Charles returned to his former powerless position.
+In 1454, Philip appointed him "governor and lieutenant-general in absence" while he attended the Imperial Diet in Regensburg.
+But as regent, Charles exercised little power compared with his father and mother.
+He was nevertheless able to issue documents in his own name.
+His regency was short-lived.
+Philip returned to Burgundy on 7 or 9 August, and Charles was once again excluded from power.

-Charles was on bad terms with his father due to his exclusion from power, and their bad relations climaxed in 1457, when Charles wanted to appoint Antoin Rolin, the seigneur of Aymeries, as his chamberlain.
-Antoin was the son of Nicolas Rolin, Philip the Good's chancellor.
-The Duke, wary of the power his chancellor might get with this appointment, refused his son's request and instead proposed Philip I of Porcéan, high bailiff of Hainault and a member of the influential House of Croÿ.
-Charles distrusted Philip, because he suspected that the Croÿ family accepted money from Charles VII to undermine Philip the Good, and refused his father's proposal.
-Philip was so furious that Charles's mother feared for Charles's life and had him removed from court.
-Charles fled to Dendermonde (today in northern Belgium) and Philip got lost in the forests of Soignies trying to find his son.
-Through the mediation of Isabella of Bourbon, who was pregnant with Charles's child, Philip and his son reached a truce.
+Charles's exclusion from power damaged his relationship with his father, and tensions between them came to a head in 1457.
+Charles wanted to appoint Antoin Rolin, seigneur of Aymeries and son of Nicolas Rolin, Philip the Good's chancellor, as his chamberlain.
+Philip the Good, wary of the influence this would give his chancellor, refused and instead proposed Philip I of Porcéan, high bailiff of Hainaut and a member of the influential House of Croÿ.

+Charles distrusted Philip de Croÿ, whom he suspected of accepting money from Charles VII to undermine Philip the Good, and refused his father's choice.
+Philip was so angered that Charles's mother feared for Charles's life and had him removed from court.
+Charles fled to Dendermonde (now in northern Belgium) while Philip lost his way in the forests of Soignies trying to find him.
+Through the mediation of Isabella of Bourbon, who was pregnant with Charles's child, father and son reached a truce.